Kambfhase/Din/README.md

 ` obj.static` (optional) property descriptor map to be added to the resulting class constructor.
 ` obj.instance` (optional) property descriptor map added to the classes prototype.
 `Class( obj)` forwards to `Class.create( obj)`.
+`Class.toPropertyDescriptorMap( obj)` creates a property descriptor map of `obj`'s properties.
+Useful for reducing filesize.
+`Class.addSuper( obj[, keyword])` adds a `super` property to a static/instance method which points a method of the same name up the prototype chain. `obj` should be a `Class.create()` compliant object. `keyword` is a optional parameter to specify the name of the super property.

 let Klass be a class create via `Class.create( obj)` ( you see what I did there?!).
 `Klass.create( args)` default: creates a new object inheriting from Klass.prototype.